NFL Betting in Tennessee

 Once you’ve downloaded the app, you can deposit funds in any number of ways (credit card, e-wallet, etc.) and start betting.
 Each online sportsbook requires some personal information to ensure you’re over 21 as required by Tennessee regulations.
 You’ll also need to download a geolocation app.

 FanDuel also has entered the sports betting market in a major way following years of DFS experience.
-The online sportsbook also offers those who sign up for an account an up to $1,000 risk-free bet.
+The online sportsbook also offers those who sign up for an account up to $150 no sweat first bet.

 The FanDuel app more or less matches the DraftKings app step-for-step when it comes to NFL betting with multiple futures markets and lots of advantageous moneylines and point spreads.